 A novel platform that combines the strength of various analytical techniques including scanning electrochemical microscopy (SECM), scanning ion conductance microscopy (SICM), atomic force microscope (AFM), patch-clamp and resistive pulse-based sensing and delivery, and surface plasmon resonance microscopy (SPRM).

-Nanoscale Imaging and Sensing Lab
+Lab: Nanoscale Imaging and Sensing Lab

-Lead researcher: Yixian Wang
+Lead researcher: Prof. Yixian Wang

 Includes chemical & CO2 suppression.
 Intelligent ion chromatograph.
 It can be operated with various types of detection.

-Photochemistry Research Laboratory
+Lab: Photochemistry Research Laboratory

-Lead researcher: Matthias Selke
+Lead researcher: Prof. Matthias Selke

 Can be used for efficiently obtaining instantaneous measurements and related properties in fluids.

-Thermal and Fluid Systems Laboratory
+Lab: Thermal and Fluid Systems Laboratory

-Lead researcher: Arturo Pacheco-Vega
+Lead researcher: Prof. Arturo Pacheco-Vega

 Our electron microscope produces images of a sample by scanning it with a focused beam of electrons.

-Photochemistry Research Laboratory
+Lab: Photochemistry Research Laboratory

-Lead researcher: Matthias Selke
+Lead researcher: Prof. Matthias Selke

 The Optima 5X00™ DV ICP-OES offers the performance required to maximize productivity.
 While other simultaneous ICPs claim “speed”, only the Optima 5000 DV Series has the optimized design required to ensure accuracy, improve method development, and consistently deliver the correct answer.

-Photochemistry Research Laboratory
+Lab: Photochemistry Research Laboratory

-Lead researcher: Matthias Selke
+Lead researcher: Prof. Matthias Selke

-Nanoscale Imaging and Sensing Lab
+Lab: Nanoscale Imaging and Sensing Lab

-Lead researcher: Yixian Wang
+Lead researcher: Prof. Yixian Wang

-Photochemistry Research Laboratory
+Lab: Photochemistry Research Laboratory

-Lead researcher: Matthias Selke
+Lead researcher: Prof. Matthias Selke

-Bio-Nano Materials and Interfaces Lab -
+Lab: Bio-Nano Materials and Interfaces Lab

-Lead researcher: Travis Shihao Hu
+Lead researcher: Prof. Travis Shihao Hu

 The capabilities and flexibility of this system make it the ultimate lithographic research tool in MEMS, BioMEMS, Micro Optics, ASICs, Micro Fluidics, Sensors, CGHs, and all other applications that require microstructures.

-Bio-Nano Materials and Interfaces Lab
+Lab: Bio-Nano Materials and Interfaces Lab

-Lead researcher: Travis Shihao Hu
+Lead researcher: Prof. Travis Shihao Hu

 The Pegasus® BT allows you to achieve all of the data you need from a single sample run, while powerful yet user-friendly ChromaTOF software processes your data and removes the guesswork involved with analyte identification, quantitation, and reporting.
-The Pegasus BT give users more uptime, improved chemical data, and an increase in overall productivity and efficiency.
+The Pegasus BT gives users more uptime, improved chemical data, and an increase in overall productivity and efficiency.

-Lead researcher: Petr Vozka
+Lead researcher: Prof. Petr Vozka

 The Agilent 5977C GC/MSD is a routine and reliable workhorse for environmental impurities and food testing, chemical and petrochemical analysis, as well as the analysis of forensic and pharmaceutical compounds.
-With over 50 years of leadership in gas chromatography/mass spectrometry, the 5977C single quadrupole GC/MS is built on the legacy of a series of trusted GC/MS instruments
+With over 50 years of leadership in gas chromatography/mass spectrometry, the 5977C single quadrupole GC/MS is built on the legacy of a series of trusted GC/MS instruments.

-Lead researcher: Petr Vozka
+Lead researcher: Prof. Petr Vozka

 Our automatic kinematic viscometers determine kinematic and dynamic viscosity, density, viscosity index (VI), cloud point, freeze point, and many other parameters in one run.
 Exchange all your capillaries for a single unit.
-The SVM series covers the entire range with one cell for maximum flexibility.
-Enjoy all the benefits of ASTM D7042 and report in both D7042 as well as D445 with the integrated ASTM-defined bias corrections.
-No matter the sample, there’s an SVM that fits your needs.

-Our automatic kinematic viscometers determine kinematic and dynamic viscosity, density, viscosity index (VI), cloud point, freeze point, and many other parameters in one run.
-Exchange all your capillaries for a single unit.
 The SVM series covers the entire range with one cell for maximum flexibility.
 Enjoy all the benefits of ASTM D7042 and report in both D7042 as well as D445 with the integrated ASTM-defined bias corrections.
 No matter the sample, there’s an SVM that fits your needs.

 The Pegasus® BT 4D offers enhanced sensitivity by coupling our benchtop Pegasus BT with a high performance GCxGC modulation system.
 This combination gives the Pegasus BT 4D the ability to interrogate challenging samples where the best sensitivity is needed.
 Unique and powerful software and hardware features simplify quantitation, while also dramatically making GCxGC easy-to-use and understand.